 Even double-glazed windows may need to be re-sealed after a number of years, but if your window seal problem has arisen from an old window installation, now is the time to think about an upgrade.
 At the very least, you should get quotes for both window sealing and replacement windows to determine exactly how much more replacement windows would cost.

-Need to find a pro for your Weather-stripping?Find Pros
+Ready to start your Weather-stripping?Find Pros

 Hiring a Handyman or Window Installer